SMTG-Bham/airss-for-cathodes/README.md

 This is the repository containins the raw research data for *Accelerating Cathode Material Discovery through Ab Initio Random Structure Searching*

 Because of the amount of data involved, this repository only includes analysis files and key structures.
-The rest of the data, mostly including larger files such as raw calculation outputs and the AiiDA export archive can be located at DOI:XXX.

 ## Folder structure